qwik-resume/qwik-resume/LINT.md

 ## [`no-restricted-imports`](https://eslint.org/docs/latest/rules/no-restricted-imports)
 - **What it does:** Disallows `import` statements for specific modules.
 - **Why:** This can be useful for preventing the use of certain modules.
+- Leaving this here, but off, as we might have a use for it at some point.

 ## [`no-restricted-modules`](https://eslint.org/docs/latest/rules/no-restricted-modules)
 - **What it does:** Disallows specific modules.
 - **Why:** This rule allows you to specify modules that you don't want to use in your application.
+- Leaving off, but in project as there may be a use for this

 ## [`no-restricted-properties`](https://eslint.org/docs/latest/rules/no-restricted-properties)
 - **What it does:** Disallows certain properties on certain objects.